pingwin02/Minion/readme.md

 Follow the steps below to set up and run the bot:

-1. Run the script `npm run deploy` to load the slash commands into the bot.
+1. Run the script `npm run deploy` to register the bot's slash commands.
 2. Start the bot using a tool like nodemon or type `npm start`.

 That's it!
 The bot should now be up and running, ready to respond to commands on your Discord server.